Mazamars312/Analogue-Amiga/README.md

-Analogue Pocket - Commodore Amiga - 0.1.0
+Analogue Pocket - Commodore Amiga - 0.2.1
 =========================================

 The Commodore Amiga was a personal computer that replaced the well-loved Commodore 64 in the Commodore product line.
 It also was one of the many 68K-based personal computers that showed that this CPU was a powerhouse when integrated with additional great hardware.

 This is based on the MiSTer Github of the Amiga MiST project (Also known as Minimig) and the VexRISCV RISC-V chip for the Media Processing Unit (MPU) between the core and APF framework for floppy, hard drive and CD-ROM access.

 This core works best with the [AmigaVision](https://amiga.vision/) configurations.

+Will only work on Analogue OS firmware 2.1 and now works with the Default AmigaVision harddrive image of 8GB!!!

+LDA48 Sizes have been turned on in the MPU and Analogue Firmware and the Data.Json now has this as the MegaAGS.hdf as the default image loader

+MegaAGS-Pocket.hdf is no longer referenced in the data.json file, so if you want to use this image just replace the name in the data.json or rename the image file name if required too.

 What can it do?
 ---------------